luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Terminology

+The terms below are a sub set of the whole terminology.
+There are many other drafts givving additionnal definitons.

    The terms specified in the terminology section are capitalized throughout the document; the exceptions are the well-known terms "energy" and "power".
 These terms are generic and are used in